ryancraigdavis/custom_decorator_test/README.md

 ## Improved Version with `functools.wraps`

-Here's how we should improve our decorator using `functools`:
+Here's how we improve our decorator using `functools`:

 ```python
 import functools